 Grimm, V., S.F.
 Railsback, C.E.
 Vincenot, U. Berger, C. Gallagher, D.L.
 DeAngelis, B. Edmonds, J. Ge, J. Giske, J. Groeneveld, A.S.A.
 Johnston, A. Milles, J. Nabe-Nielsen, J. Gareth Polhill, V. Radchuk, M.-S. Rohwäder, R.A.
 Stillman, J.C.
 Thiele, and D. Ayllón (2020) The ODD Protocol for Describing Agent-Based and Other Simulation Models: A Second Update to Improve Clarity, Replication, and Structural Realism, Journal of Artificial Societies and Social Simulation 23(2) 7, Doi: 10.18564/jasss.4259 Url: http://jasss.soc.surrey.ac.uk/23/2/7.html

 Our general recommendation is to use the MIT License for an easy to understand, permissive license that supports maximal reuse with a protective liability clause.

 Please also note that the Creative Commons does NOT recommend using their licenses for software.

 Once you have finished the above modules, please complete the following assessment.
-You will receive a certificate of completion and digital badge after successfully passing the assessment.
+You will receive a certificate of completion after successfully passing the assessment.